 If you want to run a small, Swiss-style game tournament, HouseDraft can help you with that.
 The name comes from the idea of running a Magic: The Gathering draft in your house, and the tiebreakers used are those recommended by the DCI.
 But the site is "game-agnostic" and can be used to run tournaments for other formats or other games.

 The benefit of a Swiss-style tournament is that players don't get eliminated.
-You can continue playing until the tournament is over, and you'll be ranked according to how well you do, and paired against opponents of similar rank (but never the same opponent twice).
+Every player can continue playing until the tournament is over, and will be ranked according to how well they do, and paired against opponents of similar rank (but never the same opponent twice).
 The downside (if you consider it one) is that there may not be a single clear winner.
 Prizes, if any are offered, should be based on number of match wins, or match points earned.

 HouseDraft is developed and maintained by Triskaideka.
 Its source code is publicly available.

 - Are the pairings the same ones I'd get if I used Wizards Event Reporter (or any other piece of software)?